How to buy Challenger Exploration (CEL) shares

 Challenger Exploration overview

-Challenger Exploration Limited explores for gold and copper deposits.
-It owns the rights to earn a 75% interest in the Hualilan gold/silver project in Argentina; and 100% interest in the El Guayabo breccia and porphyry gold/copper project in Ecuador.
+Challenger Exploration Limited engages in the exploration of gold and copper deposits.
+Its flagship project is the Hualilan gold project that comprise 15 mining leases and an exploration license application covering an area of 26 square kilometers located in San Juan, Argentina.
 The company was formerly known as Challenger Energy Limited and changed its name to Challenger Exploration Limited in May 2019.
-Challenger Exploration Limited is based in Sydney, Australia.
+Challenger Exploration Limited was incorporated in 2007 and is based in West Perth, Australia.

 Frequently asked questions